 Having a strategy to ensure a long-term and stable client base is important for Bouvet.
 This approach means that a steadily growing number of clients return to obtain expanded support from the company.
+No less than 95 per cent of its turnover in 2015 came from clients who were also using Bouvet the year before.
+A client satisfaction survey conducted by Markedsføringshuset in the spring of 2015 showed that Bouvet has an overall client satisfaction rating of 82 per cent.

 Long-term client relations mean that the group is less exposed to cyclical fluctuations and reduce its sales costs.
+In addition, Bouvet continued to win new assignments during 2015.
+Turnover rose substantially over the year in all sectors other than the oil and gas industry.

-Revenue from the group's 20 largest clients accounted for 55 per cent of its overall revenues in 2014.
+Revenue from the group's 20 largest clients accounted for 51 per cent of its overall revenues in 2015.
 Satisfied clients will always be the best ambassadors, and good references are valuable in sales work.